Title 012 | Chapter 003 | Regulation 027REG

 (5)

-The ingredients "meat," "poultry," "poultry by-products," or "meat by-products" shall be qualified to designate the animal from which the ingredients are derived unless the meat or meat by-products are derived from cattle, swine, sheep, goats, or any combination thereof or the poultry or poultry meal are derived from chickens, turkeys, ducks, geese, guineas, ratites, or squabs, or any combination thereof.
-For example, ingredients derived from deer shall be listed as "venison" or "venison by-products";
+The ingredients "meat," "poultry," "poultry by-products," or "meat by-products" shall be qualified to designate the animal from which the ingredients are derived unless the meat or meat by-products are derived from cattle, swine, sheep, goats, or any combination thereof, or the poultry or poultry meal are derived from chickens, turkeys, ducks, geese, guineas, ratites, or squabs;, or any combination thereof.
+For example, ingredients derived from deer shall be listed as "venison" or "venison by-products.";

 (6)

-For ingredients consisting of fish, "fish meal," or "fish by-products," the name of the ingredient may include "fish" without further specification of the type of the fish or if it bears a name descriptive of its kind (e.g., "ocean whitefish" or by using the acceptable market name(s) or common name (but not any vernacular or slang names) of the individual fish species in the ingredient as established by the FDA Seafood List), it must correspond thereto; and
+For ingredients consisting of fish, "fish meal," or "fish by-products," the name of the ingredient may include "fish" without further specification of the type of the fish or if the fishit bears a name descriptive of its kind (for examplee.g., "ocean whitefish" or by using the acceptable market name or namesname(s) or common name (but not any vernacular or slang names) of the individual fish species in the ingredient as established by the FDA Seafood List), it shallmust correspond thereto.; and

 (7)

-For purposes of ingredient labeling of pet food or specialty pet food, the ingredient "sugar" shall refer to sucrose, which is obtained from sugar cane or sugar beets in accordance with the provisions in Title 21 of the Code of Federal Regulations.
+For purposes of ingredient labeling of pet food or specialty pet food, the ingredient "sugar" shall refer to sucrose, which shall beis obtained from sugar cane or sugar beets in accordance with the provisions in Title 21 of the Code of Federal Regulations.
 For all other labeling purposes outside the ingredient list, the term "sugar" shall be synonymous with "sugars" as defined in the Official Feed Terms.

 Section 2.